northle/docs/src/docs/basics/services.md

 # Services

-Northle strongly encourages you to write clean code separated into small parts (modules, controllers, and services).
-We believe that controllers should be only responsible for handling requests and responses.
-All business logic should be placed in service classes.
+We strongly encourage developers to maintain clean code structure divided into small parts (modules, controllers, and services).
+We believe that controllers should only be responsible for handling requests and responses.
+All business logic should be placed in **service classes**.

 ## Creating services

-Service class is just an injectable class with methods are responsible for transforming some data.
-The most basic service may look like this:
+Service is just an injectable class with methods responsible for processing data.
+A basic service may look like this:

 ::: code src/users/user.service.ts
 ```ts